NOAA-GFDL/NDSL/README.md

 We are using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), which allows us to write the docs in Markdown files and optionally serve it as a static site.

-To view the documentation, install NDSL with the `docs` or `develop` extras.
+To view the documentation, install NDSL with the `docs` or `dev` extras.
 Then  run the following:

 ```bash
 mkdocs serve